-NOTE: The following faculty will be interviewing applicants for Fall 2014 admission:
+NOTE: Please be advised that faculty accepting new students for fall 2015 will be updated early September 2014.
+The following faculty will be interviewing applicants for Fall 2014 admission:

 Patricia Brennan, Edward Craighead; Linda Craighead, Sherryl Goodman, Scott Lilienfeld, Jack McDowell, and Irwin Waldman.
 The number of applicants we will be able to accept will be determined by the amount of funding available at the time offers are made.
 Each faculty member will review the folders of any student who designates them as a potential mentor so you do not need to contact the faculty member directly.